NOTE: NSSE survey items are copyrighted by Indiana University, and may not be used without permission in internal surveys.

-This module, which St. Olaf administered for the first time in 2021, examines environments, processes, and activities that reflect the engagement and validation of cultural diversity and promote greater understanding of societal differences.
+This module examines environments, processes, and activities that reflect the engagement and validation of cultural diversity and promote greater understanding of societal differences.
 Questions explore students’ exposure to inclusive teaching practices and intercultural learning; perceptions of institutional values and commitment regarding diversity; and participation in diversity-related programming and coursework.

 NSSE first-year and senior item frequency distributions and means